taia-dot-net/celf-airprint-raspi/raspberrypi.md

 on OS X

-* insert SSD into mac
+* insert SD-card into the mac
 * find the device with

 	diskutil list